 Knowing your assets and your assets’ value in a divorce is easy… and difficult.
-Keep reading.

-Real and Personal Property Values.
-So, how much is your real and personal property worth?
+So how much is your real and personal property worth?

+Step two.
 What is the amount you owe on the property? (i.e. a mortgage or a loan).
 I am calling this the loan.

+Step three.
 Value – loan = equity value.
 Your property’s equity value is the value we take into account in the divorce.

-Take for example the new car your almost ex-spouse bought six months ago.
-It’s a beautiful car and, let’s be honest, its much better than your car.
+Take for example the new car your almost-ex-spouse bought six months ago.
+It’s a beautiful car and, let’s be honest, it’s much better than your car.
 The same formula works… regardless of how pretty the personal property may be.

 Value – loan = equity value.
 So, if the Tesla is worth $39,000.00, but the loan is $42,000.00, then the Tesla isn’t worth anything.
 Zero.
 Nadda.

 Julie, are you kidding me?
 That car is amazing and my 2010 Honda with wonky brakes is worth $3,000.
 Mine is worth more?
 How can that be?
 It’s the loan.

 A pension valuation tends to cost about $450 and a business valuation is dependent upon the size of the business, but ball-park somewhere between $4,000 – $8,000.

 For instance, if you owned a home in your name prior to the marriage, you sold that property and kept the proceeds in an account in your sole name, then that money is non-marital because you never commingled the pre-marital asset.

-Here are my suggestions.
-Do your homework and determine what marital you own.
+- Do your homework and determine what marital assets you own.
 That way, you aren’t surprised in mediation.
-You can negotiate a much better deal for yourself and your almost ex-spouse when you are armed with knowledge.
+You can negotiate a much better deal for yourself and your almost-ex-spouse when you are armed with knowledge.

 ”I was very impressed with Mediation Northwest.
 Julie Gentili Armbrust was clear, direct, efficient.
 Even in tense moments, she kept the negotiations respectful, as she was fair and even-handed, and ensured that we complied with the ground rules.
 She kept a good attitude and modeled how to maintain a clear head under awkward circumstances.
 They kept us well-informed of the process and met all expectations.